ItsAsbreuk/itsa-mojitonthefly/README.md

 ```

 _note: the `--save` flag indicates that the `package.json` for
-the application should also register the `itsa-mojitonthefly` as
+the application should also register the `itsa-mojitonthefly-addon` as
 a dependency._

 Usage step 1: